- Riding position counterpose.

 MODIFICATION: Baby Cobra

-- Depending on your spinal flexibility, you may only be able to lift your chest up a few inches without crunching your lower back.
+- Depending on the flexibility of your spine, you may only be able to lift your chest up a few inches without crunching your lower back.
+The crucial thing is to draw your shoulders away from your ears.
 Baby Cobra is great for beginners and for strengthening the lower back.

 - Avoid this pose if you have a wrist or shoulder injury.